Who We Are

 METHODOLOGY

-We never provide cash into hands of locals.
+We never provide cash into the hands of locals – unless it is an exception and they are destitute.

-We log charitable requests once a month and then review and prioritise a list of beneficiaries after painstakingly enquiring, checking and thoroughly vetting their circumstances.
+We log charitable requests and then review and prioritise a list of beneficiaries after painstakingly enquiring, checking and thoroughly vetting their circumstances.

 HELP ME, HELP OTHERS